Wednesday, 23 February 2011

 All you need to do to complete these starter bars is rub bee's wax on the underside of the Warré bar as a starter.

 The choice of what kind of starter you make is yours.
-In my opinion there are no magic answers - bees will cross the bars in all types some of the time.
+In my opinion Garth's rotating shims is the nearest thing to a magic answer.
+However, bees don't read the books so will cross the bars in all types some of the time.
 If you really can't decide then I would suggest that you make the starters you find easiest to produce depending on your carpentry skills or materials you have to hand.
 Of course you could try making some of each type and experiment to see what kind works best for your bees.
 After all beekeeping is a learning process and we can all learn from your results!

 Note: You can download models of these top bars in the Google's excellent free Sketchup 3D drawing programme.
 Download a free copy of Sketchup here.